liberfa/erfa/README.rst

 ERFA includes smaller changes that may or may not eventually make it into SOFA, addressing localized bugs or similar smaller issues:

+* ERFA 1.7.3 and SOFA "20210125_a"

+  + Only a small bug fix in the SOFA release.
+The only differences between ERFA 1.7.3 and SOFA "20210125_a" remain the added ``eraVersion``, ``eraSofaVersion``, and leap second functions noted above.

 * ERFA 1.7.2 and SOFA "20210125"